mozers3/qLaunch/README.md

 ![cmd](https://github.com/mozers3/qLaunch/wiki/images/cmd.png)

 6. Add any file to the menu by right-clicking it, selecting "Send to" in the system context menu (_in Windows 11, hold `Shift` to reveal it_), then choosing `ps Quick Launch`.
-7. Full menu customization is available via "Edit Items" option:
+7. Full menu customization is available via "Edit JSON" option:
-    * If user-made edits to qLaunch.json contain errors, the program automatically restores the last working version
+    * If user-made edits to `qLaunch.json` contain errors, the program automatically restores the last working version
     * To validate JSON syntax after manual editing, use [JSONLint](https://jsonlint.com)
-8. Change the hotkey combo (default: `Ctrl+Alt+Q`) by modifying the registry value `HotKeys` at: `HKEY_CURRENT_USER\Software\qLaunch`
+8. Hotkey customization: Modify the default `Ctrl+Alt+Q` shortcut by editing the `HotKeys` value in the `Settings` section of `qLaunch.json` (_requires program restart_)
 9. Hold `Shift` while clicking a menu item to run it as Administrator (**Elevated Mode**).

 ### Acknowledgments: